AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task1-deny2.png" alt="VPC Logs" width="1500" /></p>
 <br />

 Step 4- Check the Firewall Monitor traffic logs to verify if you can see any traffic from the Beer Store Data Database Server.
-To see the Traffic Logs inside the Firewall
+To see the Traffic Logs inside the firewall:
 - Login into the firewall
 - Inside the firewall navigate to Monitor -> Traffic
 - See the following picture as an example <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/example.png" alt="Monitor Logs" width="1500" /></p>